TGAC/COPO-documentation/help/faq.rst

    #.
 Log into the COPO website then, you’ll be navigated to the **Work Profiles** web page

-      * Refer to the :ref:`getting-started-accessing-copo-website` section for guidance.
+      * Refer to the :ref:`overview-accessing-copo-website` section for guidance.

       .. raw:: html